zackchase/zackchase.github.io/index.md

 **Office:** GHC 8129

-**Assistant:** To maximize the likelihood that your email receives a response, please CC my amazing assistant, Marlee Bandish: mbandish [at] andrew [dot] cmu [dot] edu, who is better than me at all things and saves my life 10 times per day, on all emails.
+**Assistant:** To maximize the likelihood that your email receives a response, please CC my administrative assistant, Marlee Bandish: mbandish [at] andrew [dot] cmu [dot] edu, whose organizational skills compensate for my lack.